rajeshjanga218/netflix-chatgpt/README.md

 - update profile
 - bugFix: not logged in try to acces browse and vise-versa
 - when unmounted the header component unsubscribed to to onAuthStateChange callback
+- signup and create api key in TMDB
+- integrated TMDB nowplaying movies api in project
+- created custom hook fetch movies data and updated to store

 # Features